5T33Z0/Clover-Crate/Boot_Graphics/README.md

 Background color (in HEX) for the macOS boot menu.

 ### EFILoginHiDPI
-Set to `1` to enable HiDPI output for the macOS boot menu.
+Set to `1` to enable HiDPI (High Dots Per Inch) output for the macOS boot menu.

 ### flagstate
->No entry in manual
+No info available.

 ### UIScale
 Set the scaling factor for the size of the macOS boot menu.
 Set to `2` for 4k displays.